Hybrid beings in a Buddhist monastery, f. 109v / f. 67r, The City of Heaven

 The Book of the Marvels of the World, Marco Polo - Odoric of Pordenone

-Hybrid creatures in a Buddhist monastery, f.
-109v
+Hybrid beings in a Buddhist monastery, f.
+109v / f.
+67r, The City of Heaven

 Back